Alex Ferris is a research scientist at the Institute for Disease Modeling at the Bill & Melinda Gates Foundation.

-Outside of bioengineering, Alex enjoys playing banjo and doing tech for community theater.
-Alex is from Raleigh, North Carolina.
+Outside of bioengineering, Ferris enjoys playing banjo and doing tech for community theater.
+Ferris is from Raleigh, North Carolina.

 "The Hertz Foundation connected me to an internship at the Gates Foundation that introduced me to agriculture research and doing work in low-income countries."

 Transcriptomic Analysis of Ustilago Maydis Infection and Improving Cassava Brown Streak Disease Surveillance in Sub-Saharan Africa